This article should be followed only after having gone through Get Started. If you haven’t, please go through that first.

 Bulk Data Loading

-$ dgraphloader --help # To see the available flags. # Read RDFs from the passed file, and send them to Dgraph on localhost:9080. $ dgraphloader -r <path-to-rdf-gzipped-file> # Read RDFs and a schema file and send do Dgraph running at given address $ dgraphloader -r <path-to-rdf-gzipped-file> -s <path-to-schema-file> -d <dgraph-server-address:port> # For example to load goldendata with the corresponding schema and convert URI to xid. $ dgraphloader -r github.com/dgraph-io/benchmarks/data/goldendata.rdf.gz -s github.com/dgraph-io/benchmarks/data/goldendata.schema -x
+$ dgraphloader --help # To see the available flags. # The following would read RDFs from the passed file, and send them to Dgraph. $ dgraphloader -r <path-to-rdf-gzipped-file> -s <path-to-schema-file> $ dgraphloader -r <path-to-rdf-gzipped-file> -d <dgraph-server-address:port> # For example to load goldendata with the corresponding schema. $ dgraphloader -r github.com/dgraph-io/benchmarks/data/goldendata.rdf.gz -s github.com/dgraph-io/benchmarks/data/goldendata.schema

-A clean exit of a single dgraph node is initiated by running the following command on that node.
+You can do a clean exit of a single dgraph node by running the following command on that server in the cluster, like so:

 $ curl localhost:8080/admin/shutdown

-This stops the server on which the command is executed and not the entire cluster.
+This would only stop the server on which the command is executed and not the entire cluster.

-Doing periodic exports is always a good idea.
-This is particularly useful if you wish to upgrade Dgraph or reconfigure the sharding of a cluster.
-The following are the right steps safely export and restart.
+Doing periodic backups is always a good idea due to various reasons.
+This is particularly useful if you wish to upgrade Dgraph.
+The following are the right steps to switch over to a newer version of Dgraph.

 - Ensure it’s successful